i0n/jumpstart/README.md

 Build jumpstart from the git repo's gemspec:  `gem build jumpstart.gemspec`
 Install the newly created gem:                `gem install jumpstart-WHATEVER_THE_CURRENT_VERSION_IS.gem`

+**NOTE!** If you install jumpstart using `sudo` then you will probably need to run jumpstart with it as well to grant writes to the YAML files in the gem.

 ## Getting Started
 There are a couple of ways to use jumpstart.